What Is A Publish Date?

 How To Set A Future Publish Date For An Admin Blog Post

-To set a future publish date for your admin blog articles please follow these instructions:
+To set a future publish date for the admin blog articles please follow these instructions:

-- "Login" as the admin blog contributor or whichever member has access to the "Blog" feature
+- "Login" as the admin blog contributor or whichever member has access to the "Blog" post type

 - Click on "Add Blog Article"

 - Set the article to "Publish" - "Yes".
-Remember, as long as you set a future publish date the article will not go live until the time you've set.
+Remember, if the blog has been set to a future publish date, the article will not go live until the publish date.

 - To set a Publish Date click on the "Publish Date" field to open up the calendar.

-- Select the date you wish to have the article published on your website:
+- Select the desired date to have the article published on the website: